iagoleal/iagoleal.github.io/content/posts/cuts.md

 it must follow that the derivative equals the optimal multiplier $\nabla f(x_0) = \lambda_0$.
 Thus, by solving a parameterized (convex) optimization problem, you gain both an evaluation and a derivative.
-Now all have to do is plug it into the chain rule et voilà!
+Now all you have to do is plug it into the chain rule et voilà!

 <script src="./convex-support.js"></script>
+<script src="./function-supporting-cut.js"></script>
 <script>
+  figureSetSeparatingHyperplane("#set-separating-hyperplane");

   figureSetPointHyperplane("#set-point-hyperplane");

   figureSetSupportingHyperplane("#set-supporting-hyperplane");